apache/nuttx/README.txt

   When you install some toolchains (such as Yargarto or CodeSourcery tools), they may modify your PATH variable to include a path to their binaries.
-  At that location, they make have GNUWin32 versions of the tools.
+  At that location, they may have GNUWin32 versions of the tools.
 So you might actually be using a version of make that does not understand Cygwin paths.